1. Home

 Berkshire's property market is driven by its position in the M4 corridor - the UK's 'Silicon Valley' - with major tech employers including Microsoft, Oracle, and Vodafone headquartered in the county.
 Reading is the commercial centre with significant office-to-residential conversion potential, while Windsor and Maidenhead command premium residential values.
 The county benefits from excellent motorway and rail connectivity.

-The Berkshire property market recorded 6,871 residential transactions over the past 12 months, with a county-wide median sale price of £400,000 - £115k above the UK average.
-Prices have shown growth, with a year-on-year change of +0.5% across the county's 8 principal towns.
+The Berkshire property market recorded 7,320 residential transactions over the past 12 months, with a county-wide median sale price of £398,500 - £114k above the UK average.
+Prices have shown softening, with a year-on-year change of -0.5% across the county's 8 principal towns.

-New-build completions totalled 121 over the same period, representing 1.8% of total transactions.
-This signals an active development pipeline with proven buyer demand.
+New-build completions totalled 79 over the same period, representing 1.1% of total transactions.
+Development activity is moderate, suggesting potential for increased supply to meet demand.

 Key Development Drivers